 Quality matters when hiring for a big project.
 Call a Best Pick now!

 If you’re in the market for new flooring, you know that the options can be exhausting.
-There are so many choices in styles, textures, and materials to consider.
+There are many choices in styles, textures, and materials.
 One great option to add to your list is luxury vinyl tile, or LVT.
-LVT has the unique ability to combine the look of most flooring materials with hearty, durable, long-lasting vinyl tile.
+LVT can uniquely combine the look of most flooring materials with hearty, durable, long-lasting vinyl tile.
 This isn’t the vinyl of your childhood; it’s vinyl that can be cut and laid to mimic ceramic tile, stone, or wood, with the added benefit of water and damage resistance.

 Currently, my family is in the market for a new home.
 It’s our first, but we learned early on in our house tours that flooring mattered a lot to us.
 The composition, the color, the pattern—it all ended up being a deciding factor in whether we wanted a particular house.